tannerkothlow/pwa-text-editor/README.md

 ## TO DO: In order of importance

-- webpack.config (dont but not tested)
+- webpack.config (tested, builds correctly)

 - src-sw.js (basic function may not work)